||Considering a new car?

 Most states require individuals to purchase insurance coverage to drive legally.
 Auto insurance can be divided into two basic coverage areas: liability and property damage.

 When shopping for auto insurance, premium quotations are a useful tool for comparison of different companies’ products.
 Two factors determine what you pay for auto insurance.
 The first fact or is underwriting where insurance companies assess the risk associated with an applicant.
 The second factor is rating; the rating assigns a price based on what the insurer believes it will cost to assume the financial responsibility for the applicant’s potential claim.

 With the joys of a new ride comes much responsibility – especially when the unexpected occurs.

 In an automobile accident, you are concerned first about your safety and secondly about your vehicle.
 Likely, the last thing on your mind is protecting your identity.
 In fact, a recent NAIC survey suggests that after an accident, many Americans do not really know what information they should share with the other driver.
 State laws vary, but in most cases you need only provide your name and vehicle insurance information, which should include the name and phone number of your insurance provider.
 Sharing personal information such as your address and phone number may put your privacy and identity at risk.
 However, if another driver is unable to provide vehicle ownership and/or insurance information it is appropriate to ask for their phone number, address and driver's license number.

-According to the July 2012 survey:
+According to a recent NAIC survey: